practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 ### Control flow in Factor

-Specifically getting the control flow with branching ("if-then-else") right in Factor takes time and experience, because exact "balancing the stack" is needed here.
+Specifically getting the control flow with branching ("if-then-else") right in Factor takes time and experience, because exact "balancing the stack" is needed.

-I noticed that also "Big AI" often suggests using _when_ when only the success path is needed.
+I noticed that also "Big AI" often suggests using _when_, when only the success path is needed.
 Here's a typical example for checking two conditions with using two nested [quotations](https://docs.factorcode.org/content/article-quotations.html) ([...]):

 ```
             char0_1 first char_pool member? [